tobias-weiss-ai-xr/opendesk-edu/docs/monitoring.md

 # Technology

-We provide integration into the Prometheus based monitoring.
+We provide integration into the Prometheus-based monitoring.
 Together with
 [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) you
-easily leverage the full potential of open-source cloud-native observability stack.
+easily leverage the full potential of the open-source cloud-native observability stack.

-Before enabling the following options, you need to install the respective CRDs from the kube-prometheus-stack repository or prometheus operator.
+Before enabling the following options, you need to install the respective CRDs from the kube-prometheus-stack repository or Prometheus operator.

 # Defaults